Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

-After the shift augmented transformations of the FOM solution manifold (training set), all the snapshots of the training set are transported to the reference frame as shown in \autoref{fig:train database}.
-Then, we seek the low-dimensional linear approximation subspace by performing reduction on this transformed manifold $\mathcal{X}$ using Singular Value Decomposition (SVD), by obtaining sharp KnW decay.
-The resulting sharp singular values decay and the first most energetic POD mode is shown in \autoref{fig:pod and singular values}.
-The modal coefficients are obtained by projecting the training set data $\mathcal{X}$ onto the POD space, and these modal coefficients can only be used to reconstruct the original snapshots.
-To obtain a fast and accurate prediction of snapshots for given unseen parameters, we build parameters to modal coefficients map using Radial Basis Functions (RBF).
-Then, by simple matrix multiplication, we obtain the snapshot of any parameter of interest.
-The predicted snapshots for test set parameters, compared with their respective analytical solution are shown in \autoref{fig:1DPrediction_test}.
-The reconstruction error for both train and test set parameters is shown in \autoref{fig:1D_prediction_error} and the error variation in the same order of magnitude can be depicted, meaning the resulted ROM predicts reliable accurate snapshots for the new unseen parameter.
+After the neural-network shift augmented transformations of the training set database, all the snapshots are transported/mapped to the reference frame, as shown in \autoref{fig:train database}.
+The low-dimensional linear approximation subspace is then obtained by performing singular value decomposition (SVD) of the transformed snapshot matrix $\mathcal{X}$. \autoref{fig:pod and singular values} demonstrates the effectiveness of NNsPOD over transitional POD, showing the sharp singular values decay of transformed matrix $\mathcal{X}$ and the most energetic first NNsPOD mode, capturing $99.99\%$ of the cumulative energy.
+In contrast, achieving the same energy requires all the POD modes.
+Furthermore, the POD modes fail to capture the shape of the Gaussian wave, whereas NNsPOD captures the Gaussian wave accurately.
+To construct efficient ROMs, the modal coefficients are computed by projecting the transformed snapshot matrix $\mathcal{X}$ onto the NNsPOD subspace.
+To obtain fast and accurate predictions for given unseen parameters, we build parameters to modal coefficients map using radial basis function (RBF) interpolation.
+Then, we obtain the snapshot for unseen parameters by simple matrix multiplication.
+Initially, the predicted snapshots are in the reference frame.
+As discussed in the previous section, we employ automatic shift detection to transport/map back the predicted snapshot field values to the physical frame. \\

+In \autoref{fig:1DPrediction_test}, the predicted snapshot field values (solid line) for test set parameters in the physical frame are compared with full-order linear advection equation solutions (dotted line).
+The reconstruction errors for the training and test set parameters are shown in \autoref{fig:1D_prediction_error}, with the error magnitudes exhibiting similar variations.
+This demonstrates that NNsPOD-RBF-ROM predicts reliable accurate snapshots for the new unseen parameter.
+In \autoref{fig:1D_prediction_POD_NNsPOD_comparision}, we compare the mean relative $L^2$ reconstruction error of standard POD-RBF-ROM and NNsPOD-RBF-ROM against the modes rank for test set parameters of the linear advection equation.
+By considering the first NNsPOD mode with a cumulative energy of $99.99\%$, the NNsPOD-RBF-ROM provides accurate predictions, outperforming standard POD-RBF-ROM.
+Even when all POD modes are considered, the performance of the standard POD-RBF-ROM remains significantly inadequate, being ill-suited for advection-dominated problems. \\

-\subsection{2D Isentropic Convective Vortex}
+\subsection{2D Isentropic convective vortex}